 This film is an artistic portrait of a ghost town and its inhabitants.
 The people and places that it explores are dense with conflictual histories and sublime beauty.
 Our observational approach lets the details of the past emerge organically, creating surprises and mysteries in the narrative.
 The film’s poetic base became apparent after the loss of its main subject.
 As filmmakers, we were forced to pause and reconsider the meaning of our work.
 Kate’s discussion on-camera of her seemingly far-off death took on new significance after her car accident.
 A question central to the narrative and the project as a whole surfaced: what does it mean to photograph the living and hold that evidence of their existence (so soon) after their death?
 What does one capture when photographing the remains of a once-inhabited town, to photograph the absence of life, of movement, and of structure?
 Parting from Barthes’ notion that “the photograph tells me death in the future”, we hope to use this film to discover our own and the subjects’ roles in this process of conjuring ghosts from the past and ushering new ones into the future.

-Co-director Ben Guez was born in 1983 in the Soviet Union and at the age of nine immigrated to Chicago.
+Co-director Ben Guez was born in the Soviet Union and at the age of nine immigrated to Chicago.
 After graduating with a degree in history and Latin American studies from the University of Arizona in 2006, he resumed his documentation and research of large metropolises (Bogota, Buenos Aires, Havana, Mexico City) and isolated communities in the Americas (Sierra Madre in Mexico, Colombian/Ecuadorian Pacific, and maroon settlements of the Caribbean among others).
 His last two short films “The Memory of Turtles” and “Valentina” participated in numerous festivals worldwide including SFFILM and GIFF.
 Ben is mentored by Pedro Gonzalez-‐Rubio and he has assisted over the past 3 years with cinematography on Pedro’s current project.